nicoma/hf2gcode-GUI/README.md

   - `pyserial`
   - plus standard library modules (`tkinter`, `socket`, `threading`, `configparser`, `pathlib`, etc.).

-All Python dependencies are listed in `requirements.txt`.
-Install them with:

-    pip install -r requirements.txt

 You also need:
 - A working build of hf2gcode available on your system (see above).
 - For real hardware: